EricForgy/Pages.jl/README.md

 Endpoint created at /hello.
 ~~~

-creates a web page at http://localhost:8000/hello that says `Hello world`.
-A dictionary of endpoints is contained in
+This creates a web page at http://localhost:8000/hello that says `Hello world`.

+You can see all current endpoints in

 ~~~julia
 julia> Pages.pages